BaSO-4/reinforcement_learning_project/developement.md

 todo ideas:
-allow the maze to be a rectangle, not only square -> tried, is nontrivial due to pygame's different indexing to np find best parameters and updating of parameters (alpha, epsilon, gamma, number of walls) fix the visualizaion of learned Q matrix, to be displayed when learning completes. now its not working add visualizations, statistics, analysis to be included in the report
+find best parameters and updating of parameters (alpha, epsilon, gamma, number of walls) fix the visualizaion of learned Q matrix, to be displayed when learning completes. now its not working add visualizations, statistics, analysis to be included in the report